electrode-io/isomorphic-loader/README.md

 }
 ```

-Since [webpack-dev-server] keep output in memory, the assets mapping is saved to the config also when it's detected.
+Since [webpack-dev-server] keeps output in memory, the assets mapping is saved to the config also when it's detected.

 ## License